Depositing and Reporting Withheld Taxes: Michigan

 - Certain employers are required to deposit taxes via electronic funds transfer (EFT).
 See Electronic Deposit Requirements.

-- All employers must file an annual reconciliation return by February 28 of the following year.
+- All employers must file an annual reconciliation.
 See Annual Reconciliation Forms and Filing Deadlines

-- Employers with 250 or more Michigan employees must file Forms MI-W-2 either electonically or on magnetic media by February 28 of each year for the previous calendar year.
+- Employers with 250 or more Michigan employees must file Forms MI-W-2 annually either electronically or on magnetic media.
 See Electronic and Magnetic Media Form W-2 Reporting Requirements.

 - Michigan employers must file a return furnished by a city that collects an income tax under the Uniform City Income Tax Ordinance, and pay to the city the full amount of tax withheld on or before the last day of the month following the close of each applicable period.
 The City of Detroit imposes its own income tax and filing requirements.
 See Local Payroll Taxes.